Spire (OTCMKTS:SPIR) Releases Q4 2021 Earnings Guidance

 Spire (OTCMKTS:SPIR) updated its fourth quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $-0.140-$-0.110 for the period, compared to the Thomson Reuters consensus estimate of $-0.100.
 The company issued revenue guidance of $11.60 million-$13.60 million, compared to the consensus revenue estimate of $13.53 million.Spire also updated its FY 2021 guidance to $-0.990-$-0.920 EPS.

 A hedge fund recently bought a new stake in Spire stock.
-Morgan Stanley purchased a new position in Spire Co.
-(OTCMKTS:SPIR) in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund purchased 8,032 shares of the technology company’s stock, valued at approximately $100,000.
-Hedge funds and other institutional investors own 88.76% of the company’s stock.
+Morgan Stanley acquired a new position in shares of Spire Co.
+(OTCMKTS:SPIR) during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund acquired 8,032 shares of the technology company’s stock, valued at approximately $100,000.
+88.76% of the stock is owned by institutional investors and hedge funds.

 Spire Corporation is engaged in developing, manufacturing, and marketing engineered products and services in the areas of photovoltaic solar and biomedical.
 The company offers specialized equipment for the production of terrestrial photovoltaic modules from solar cells; and photovoltaic systems for grid connected application in the commercial markets.